 - Island hopping on your own private boat

-- Stay at our private eco-lodge with your own pool and footy field
+- Stay at our exclusive base with your own pool and sports fields.

 - Give back to the kindest people in the world while helping out on a community project.

 - Try traditional kava - a drink you may (or may not) love!

 - Meals (Breakfast, Lunch, Dinner) each day in Fiji

 - Quad-share accommodation at The Eco-Lodge in Momi Bay

 - Schoolies Reimagined Leaders for your entire trip

 - Local Fijian trip leaders

 - All activities listed in itinerary (except those labelled "optional")